 Sam is an Architect who joined 7N in November 2016 having spent 4 years working at Reiach and Hall Architects on a wide range of award-winning projects in a variety of sectors including healthcare, further education and sports and leisure.

 Sam studied at the University of Edinburgh having spent a year in Australia working on high-end residential and cultural projects before returning to complete his studies.
 Sam has becoming increasingly interested in effective place-making and the significance of the civic role a project has on its inhabitants and context, irrespective of scale, site or sector.

-Frankie joined the team at 7N Architects in early 2018 after relocating from the far west of Australia.
+Frankie joined the team at 7N Architects after relocating from the far west of Australia.
 As the Studio Manager, she works to ensure the smooth behind the scenes running of the office, and provide a warm welcome for guests to the studio.

-Jayne joined 7N Architects in May 2018.
-Prior to this she spent 6 years at Reiach and Hall Architects.
+Jayne joined 7N Architects following 6 years at Reiach and Hall Architects.
 During this time Jayne was involved in the delivery of a range of award winning projects across a number of building sectors including Leisure, Healthcare and Further Education.
 Her experience covers all work stages from inception to completion.